What is Intermittent Fasting?

 Intermittent fasting, including the 16:8, may help to delay aging and be used as a preventative and treatment measure of chronic disease.

-Pros of the 16:8 Fasting Method
+Pros & Cons of the 16:8 Fasting Method

-Side effects and risks of the 16:8
+Side Effects & Risks of the 16:8 ❌

 As with any intermittent fasting or dieting regime, there are some associated side effects to take into consideration before you dive in.